 Families who have a Spouse seeking employment are allowed to enroll their child in a Contingent Space at the Child Development Center or School Age Center if the waitlist managed through www.MilitaryChildcare.com does not currently have patrons in the higher priority levels for the age group of your child.
 As a Family Type identified as "Sponsor with a spouse seeking employment", your child's continued enrollment is contingent on space availability.
 In accordance with DoDI 6060.02, specified waitlist priorities require periodic verification.
-The status of spouse seeking employment must be verified every 90 days and may not exceed 180 days.
-In the event the waitlist exists after the 90 days with patrons who are identified as Priority 1A-1G requesting immediate placement, your priority will transition to Space Available and your services may be terminated.
-If services are terminated, you will be provided a 30 day notice to make alternate child care arrangements.
-If no waitlist exists after 90 days, you may be given an additional 90 day extension if approved by the Garrison Commander.
+A spouse actively seeking employment must submit verification every 30 days once the child is enrolled in care.
+The child may be removed from care if the spouse has not gained employment after 90 days.
+The Garrison Commander may authorize a one-time extension of care beyond 90 days provided the space is not needed to place a higher priority child.